turingschool/frontend-lightning-talks/schedule-1803.md

 5. Web scrapers - the what, the why, the how
-6. Accessibility do’s and don’ts and/or deep dive Joel O'Connor: CSS positioning - all the techniques, pros/cons, results
-8. Media queries - screens + beyond
+6. Accessibility do’s and don’ts and/or deep dive Joel O'Connor: CSS positioning - all the techniques, pros/cons, results Kylee W - Media queries - screens + beyond
 9. Javscript - closures
 10. Object Oriented Programming
 Marika - What is this VIM you speak of?